OfficeDev/msteams-docs.de-DE/msteams-platform/tabs/quickstarts/create-channel-group-tab-dotnet-core.md

 ### <a name="wwwroot-folder"></a>Ordner "wwwroot"

-In ASP.NET Core befindet sich der Webstammordner, in dem die Anwendung nach statischen Dateien sucht.
+In ASP.NET Core ist der Webstammordner der Ort, in dem die Anwendung nach statischen Dateien sucht.

 ### <a name="indexcshtml"></a>Index.cshtml